cody-castro/fridgemate/README.md

 2. As a roommate, you can add groceries to the Fridgemate
 3. As a roommate, you can see all of your groceries in the Fridgemate
 4. As a roommate, you can consume a grocery which reflects in the groceries quantity
-5. As a roommate you can toss a grocery item
+5. As a roommate, you can toss a grocery item

 ### Stretch Goals
--Create a Store class that can contain many grocery items
+- Create a Store class that can contain many grocery items
 - Fridgemate can put grocery items from the Store in to the grocerymate -
 - As a roommate I should be able to share groceries with another roommate (Update)